LDAWG-a11y/a11yWebApp/src/guides/responsive-tabbed-interfaces.md

 #### Setting up our main variables

 * First we want to reference our `<div class="widget__wrapper">` element and assign it to the `widgetWrapper` variable
-* We declare two variables in the global scope, that we need later `baseHTML` (which we're setting to an empty string) and also `open`
+* We declare two variables in the global scope, that we need later `baseHTML` (which we're setting to an empty string) and also `open`, which we will set to `0`
 * We're going to switch the widget type based upon a media query, so we use the `matchMedia` method and store that in our `mq` variable, I've set the breakpoint's `(max-width: 767px)`, for this example
 * Then we create an array `navKeys`, which holds all of the codes for the key presses we want for these widgets, that the browser doesn't provide
 * We loop through all of our `<details>` elements that are present in the `widgetWrapper`, getting the index with the `idx` variable and each element with the `el` variable.
 As we iterate through we build a HTML string using a template literal (backticks), and use the addition assignment operator `+=`, so we concatenate that string on each iteration, this is saved to our `baseHTML` variable